GPT Patcher

 The script below can help apply these patches.

-It accepts file, stdin, clipboard or interactive manual paste as source for the patch, parses it for the target filename, checks if it can apply the patch and outputs the newly patched file.
+It accepts file, stdin, clipboard or interactive manual paste as source for the patch, parses it for the target filename or prompts if none found, checks if it can apply the patch and outputs the newly patched file.

 Command line option -i can replace the original file immediately, but creates backup files.